-The LSM results for the SMDIw - SPIw-i relationship depicts strongly dampened patterns of significant correlation between SMDIw and the SPIw-i compared to those of RS SMDIw - SPIw-i or ETDIw - SPIw-i.
-Only the 'ST1'cluster is noticeable around lag 0.
-The increase in the aggregation period does not favor its permanence as a relevant cluster beyond the SPIw-4.
-The cause can be the generalized low values of both non-significant and significant correlations obtained for these estimates of LSM SURFEX-ISBA which may indicate the difficulties of the LSM to describe the response of the surface soil moisture (the SMDI index) to the atmospheric forcing (the SPI index) that we saw in the RS dataset.
-The periods identified of short-term, mid-term and long-term influence of one SPIw-i in the SMDIw such as 'SP1', 'MT1', 'LT1' cannot be recognized in Fig. 6 compared to Fig. 5.
-Therefore, the LSM results of the SPIw-i - SMDIw relationship strongly differ from the ones obtained from RS data and is a matter of debate in the discussion section.
+The LSM results for the SMDIw-SPIw-i relationship depict strongly dampened patterns of significant correlation between SMDIw and SPIw-i compared to those of RS SMDIw-SPIw-i or ETDIw-SPIw-i.
+Only the ST1 cluster is noticeable around lag 0.
+The increase in the aggregation period does not favor its permanence as a relevant cluster beyond SPIw-4.
+The cause can be the generalized low values of both non-significant and significant correlations obtained for these estimates of the LSM SURFEX-ISBA, which may indicate the difficulties the LSM has to describe the response of the surface soil moisture (the SMDI) to the atmospheric forcing (the SPI) that we saw in the RS dataset.
+The periods identified of short-term, mid-term and long-term influence of one SPIw-i in SMDIw such as ST1, MT1 or LT1 cannot be recognized in Fig. 6 compared to Fig. 5.
+Therefore, the LSM results of the SPIw-i-SMDIw relationship strongly differ from the ones obtained from RS data and are a matter of debate in the Discussion section.